Castrou/csse4011/project/README.md

 `node xy <11:22:33:44:55:66> <x> <y>`
 Note the formatting of the address.

+Types that can be used:
+MOBILE_NODE - 0
+STATIC_NODE - 1
+US_STATIC_NODE - 2

 To review the list of nodes the following command can be used:
 `node print`
 This will print the full list of nodes along with their address, type, X/Y positions, RSSI, Equivalent mm distance and ultrasonic readings

+### View Log

+The following command can be used to show a list of nodes come into contact with as well as their contact duration:
+`node log`

 ### Localizing the Mobile Node